andrejs2/arso-vremenska-integracija/README.md

 When I first started volunteering to translate sentences for the [Assist](https://www.home-assistant.io/voice_control/), I had little knowledge about the project itself, and even less about submitting PRs on GitHub—a complete beginner.
 The learning curve was steep, but today, [Slovenian](https://home-assistant.github.io/intents/) is one of the four languages with fully translated sentences for the voice assistant.

-If you come across any bugs or mistakes in the voice assistant, please report them on [GitHub issues](https://github.com/home-assistant/intents/issues).
+If you come across any bugs or mistakes in the **voice assistant**, please report them on [GitHub issues](https://github.com/home-assistant/intents/issues).
 Thank you!

 Vse svoje projekte razvijam v prostem času, saj programiranje ni moj poklic, a mi je to v veselje.
 Vsaka pozornost, bodisi kavica ali evro, mi omogoča nadaljevanje tega dela in sem zanjo zelo hvaležen.